Cryptocurrency Awareness, Blog, News and Resources

 Dogecoin LogoDogecoin (DOGE)

 Market Cap: $7.5bn.
 The infamous meme coin has no value other than as a store of value.
 It was initially developed as a tipping coin that would never gain high value but then declined in popularity and price.
-Recently Elon Musk has taken an interest in it (as a pet project (sorry, couldn’t resist)) and it has regained much of its early popularity.
+Recently Elon Musk has taken an interest in it and it has regained much of its early popularity.

 Dogecoin is widely considered a favourite cryptocurrency investment of Elon Musk who has recently purchased Twitter.
 Many expect the coin to rise in value as it is thought the Musk will increase it’s utility and use case as part of his activities regarding Twitter.
 Do you own research before investing though, this may just be hype and until we see a good reason why Dogecoin should be valuable, it should continued to be considered a meme-coin.